phpearth/docs/oop/design-patterns/null-object.md

----
-title: "Null Object Design Pattern in PHP"
+# Null Object Design Pattern in PHP
-updated: "August 23, 2016"
-permalink: "/articles/object-oriented-programming/design-patterns/null-object/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/null-object/"
----

 Null object design pattern is a software design pattern where the null object replaces the checking for null values.
 It defines the default behavior of some